 If you do not see what you are looking for in my store, you might find inspiration from some of my previous works, which you will find below:

-You can also buy my hats at the following galleries:
+You may “try on before you buy” my hats in person at the following shows and galleries:

 Brookfield Craft Center